rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

     Hopefully the configure stage went smoothly and you can go on to the compilation stage.

     If you got some errors during the configure stage, you should carefully look through the tail-end of the output to see the source of the error.
-The errors are *sometimes* self explanatory and easy to fix.
-For example you might see an error like:
+The errors are *sometimes* self-explanatory and easy to fix.
+For example, you might see an error like:

     configure: error: no acceptable C compiler found in $PATH

-    The above error simply means that you don’t have a  C Compiler (e.g. gcc) installed on the system or the compiler is installed somewhere that is not  in your PATH variable.
+    The above error simply means that you don’t have a C Compiler (e.g., gcc) installed on the system or the compiler is installed somewhere that is not in your PATH variable.